bill-7/bunk-app/README.md

 ### What would you add to your solution if you had more time?

 - Fix bug with countdown timer/swap out for npm lib
+- Research monorepo best practices and implement a single command start
 - Investigate previous launches to finish implementing crew data (all upcoming launches are unmanned)
 - Improve details component impl by swapping out the hardcoded list of details with some `*ngFor` iteration over the data objects
 - Add more tests